7 Ways to Find a Mastermind Group

 - Do you want to be held accountable for getting actions done and reporting back to the group, or do you want something more casual?

-- Do you want a group that focuses on pure brainstorming, problem-solving and decision-making, or should there be an education element to the group as well?
+- Do you want a group that focuses on pure brainstorming, problem-solving and decision-making, or should there be an education component as well?

 Want to learn how to start a mastermind group?
 Click here to get my free video tutorial on how to create a mastermind group of your own.